 The Associate Provost/Dean of Students will keep a record of the complaint and its resolution, including the names of the involved parties.
 Issues not so resolved may require that further inquiries be made and/or that the University take a more active role in finding a solution to the problem.
 If a satisfactory resolution cannot be reached, the formal complaint procedure may be used at the option of the Complainant, the Respondent, or the University.

 Formal Complaint Procedure

-A formal complaint can be initiated by any of the contact persons, including the Dean of Students.
-The President, Provost, Vice Presidents or Deans may request that the Office of the Vice President for Student Development conduct an investigation or conduct a review without a formal complaint from any one individual.
+A formal complaint can be initiated by any of the contact persons, including the Associate Provost/Dean of Students.
+The President, Provost, Vice Provosts or Deans may request that the Office of the Vice Provost for Student Development conduct an investigation or conduct a review without a formal complaint from any one individual.

-Upon completion of the investigation, the Associate Vice President/Dean of Students will determine if the complaint merits adjudication and will notify the Complainant and Respondent, if any, in writing, of the findings and recommendations.
-Even where prohibited harassment is not found, the Office of the Vice President for Student Development may determine that the conduct is inappropriate or otherwise violates the Code of Student Conduct.
-A Complainant or Respondent dissatisfied with the findings or recommendations may file a rebuttal statement with the Associate Vice President/Dean of Students for inclusion in the investigative file.
-In cases warranting adjudication, the Office of the Vice President for Student Development retains the right to determine whether the review will be conducted by the faculty/student review board, the peer review board, or by an administrator designated by the Vice President for Student Development.
+Upon completion of the investigation, the Associate Provost/Dean of Students will determine if the complaint merits adjudication and will notify the Complainant and Respondent, if any, in writing, of the findings and recommendations.
+Even where prohibited harassment is not found, the Office of the Vice Provost for Student Development may determine that the conduct is inappropriate or otherwise violates the Code of Student Conduct.
+A Complainant or Respondent dissatisfied with the findings or recommendations may file a rebuttal statement with the Associate Provost/Dean of Students for inclusion in the investigative file.
+In cases warranting adjudication, the Office of the Vice Provost for Student Development retains the right to determine whether the review will be conducted by the faculty/student review board, the peer review board, or by an administrator designated by the Vice Provost for Student Development.
 The proceedings will be conducted in accordance with the Code of Student Conduct.